PrivateBin/PrivateBin/INSTALL.md

 **TL;DR:** Download the
 [latest release archive](https://github.com/PrivateBin/PrivateBin/releases/latest)
 and extract it in your web hosts folder where you want to install your PrivateBin instance.
-We try to provide a safe default configuration, but advise you to check the options and adjust them as you see fit.
+We try to provide a safe default configuration, but we advise you to check the options and adjust them as you see fit.

 ## Basic installation